Itsindigo/CV/README.md

 ## Experience

-### Streamyard - July 2023 - Present
+### StreamYard - July 2023 - May 2024

 #### About

-Streamyard is a live streaming platform that enables users to broadcast to multiple social media platforms simultaneously.
+StreamYard is a live streaming platform that enables users to broadcast to multiple social media platforms simultaneously.
 I joined the team as a Senior Software Engineer, working across a number of teams to deliver new features and improve platform reliability.

+StreamYard was acquired by Bending Spoons in May 2024, at which point they released ~90% of staff.

 #### Key Projects & Achievements